-The Knowledge Economy Skills Scholarships (KESS 2) is a pan-Wales higher level skills initiative led by Bangor University on behalf of the 2009 it has provided opportunities for 760 PhDs and 600 Research Masters projects across Wales.
-It supports postgraduate research opportunities linked with a company partner and is part funded by the Welsh Government's European Social Fund (ESF) convergence programme for Wales.
+The Knowledge Economy Skills

+Scholarships (KESS 2) is a pan-Wales

+higher level skills initiative led by

+Bangor University on behalf of the

+higher education sector in Wales.
+Since

+2009 it has provided opportunities for

+760 PhDs and 600 Research Masters

+projects across Wales.
+It supports

+postgraduate research opportunities

+linked with a company partner

+and is part funded by the Welsh

+Government's European Social Fund

+(ESF) convergence programme

+for Wales.